gadfly361/re-pressed/README.md

 `::rp/set-keypress-rules`, or `::rp/set-keyup-rules`, you can update
 the rules dynamically.

-In addition, jQuery is able to ensure cross-browser compatibility with their `which` attribute.
-Re-pressed trusts that jQuery will do a good job at keeping this current and uses it under the hood.
+In addition, Google Closure is able to ensure cross-browser compatibility with their `keyCode` attribute.
+Re-pressed trusts that Google Closure will do a good job at keeping this current and uses it under the hood.

 # API